Thursday, July 15, 2010

 Little by little there's a move from reading, to posting notes in Google Reader.
 Confidence expands and those notes become paragraphs.
 There's movement from one paragraph to three.
 Writing in a blog is no different than posting a pararghaph or two in Google Reader.

+Using Posterous for blogging helps to make it easy...it is just like writing an email.
+Blogging has become a common practice and sharing quality content across social networks is no big deal.
 If the big picture becomes obscure or lost, don't worry.
 It is still there and will come back into view.
 It will become even stronger and more clear.
 You will discover more about what is important to you and to your readers if you stick with the basics.

 Get a feel for social media marketing and experience it first hand.
 Once you get in the habit of reading, thinking and sharing , the rest is easy.
+Online marketing isn't a static process and the chances of being motivated by a formula and list of instructions, is slim to none.

 But almost without fail, when you find your tribe, your topics and your voice, you will develop a genuine love for blogging and social media marketing.